Build a warehouse-native data model

 Timestamp (TIMESTAMP_NTZ)

-A specific action or interaction that is recorded and associated with a timestamp.
-This ID will be used to understand the project and organization’s MTU count as well as how Amplitude will count uniques in Analytics.
+A specific action or interaction that's recorded and associated with a timestamp.
+Amplitude uses this ID to understand the project and organization’s MTU count as well as how Amplitude will count uniques in Analytics.

 User properties (current) Unique ID These are current traits and attributes associated with an individual user at the present moment, such as their current preferences or recent interactions.